CodeYourFuture/mentors-pack-contents/src/course-structure.md

 Course structure
 ---

-The course consists of modules/sprints that are three weeks each.
+The course consists of modules/sprints that last approximately three weeks each.
 We start with three core JS modules, then Node and React, and a graduation project.

 The format consists of one class every Saturday plus (a lot of) homework to be completed during the week and group projects.